 Cognitive Systems courses are listed here.
 There are currently 5 COGS courses - COGS 200, COGS 300, COGS 303, COGS 401 and COGS 402 (COGS 402 is a project that requires preparation before the start of the term.
-If you would like to know more about how to prepare, go on and read the COGS 402-related Q&A's below.)
+If you would like to know more about how to prepare, scroll down and read the COGS 402-related Q&A's below.)

 Since degrees in Cognitive Systems already have an interdisciplinary character, we strongly discourage students from attempting to take them as part of a double major.
 Students should also think carefully before attempting to combine a COGS degree with a minor in another discipline, with particular attention to the following consideration:

 The attempt to minor creates considerable logistical difficulties, since there are limits on the overlap between courses that can count towards a major and those that count towards a minor.
-If there is a lot of overlap between the courses in your major/minor (note: this includes all COGS module courses - 86 of them), there is a limit in the number of credits from the overlapping courses that can count for both specializations.
+If there is a lot of overlap between the courses in your major/minor (note: this includes ALL COGS module courses), there is a limit in the number of credits from the overlapping courses that can count for both specializations.
 This could mean you need to take additional courses (and this could delay your graduation).